plandex-ai/plandex/guides/DEVELOPMENT.md

 The server runs on port 8088 by default.

 After each build, the CLI is copied to `/usr/local/bin/plandex` so you can use it with just `plandex` in any directory.
 A `pdx` alias is also created.

+When running the Plandex CLI, set `export PLANDEX_ENV=development` to run in development mode, which connects to the development server by default.